The young man in my local coffee shop spoke English with a German accent. So I asked him in German if he was German: “Sind Sie Deutscher?”

 Jannis says that one day he would like to live in Australia.
 Who knows?
 Perhaps he will.
 Perhaps he won’t.
 I’m not sure it matters.

-I see him now as a citizen of the world: as a young man who went away and put himself to the test through a series of experiences, each of which enlarged him and lent to his perspective something real and something fine.
+I see him now as a citizen of the world: as a young man who went away and put himself to the test through a series of experiences, each of which enlarged him and lent to his perspective something fine and real.
 Home is within him.

 I paid for our food and drinks.
 I told Jannis that one day, perhaps when he is in his forties, he will meet a young backpacker – a pilgrim setting out – and he’ll buy them a beer or offer them a lift.